MARTIMM/gnome-gtk3/docs/content-docs/reference/Gdk3/Window.md

   * $offscreen_y; (out) (type double): return location for the y coordinate in the offscreen window

-### create-surface

-The ::create-surface signal is emitted when an offscreen window needs its surface (re)created, which happens either when the window is first drawn to, or when the window is being resized.
-The first signal handler that returns a non-`Any` surface will stop any further signal emission, and its surface will be used.

-Note that it is not possible to access the window's previous surface from within any callback of this signal.
-Calling `gdk_offscreen_window_get_surface()` will lead to a crash.

-Returns: the newly created `cairo_surface_t` for the offscreen window

-Since: 3.0

-    method handler (
-      Gnome::GObject::Object :widget($window),
-      :handler-arg0($width),
-      :handler-arg1($height),
-      :$user-option1, ..., :$user-optionN
-    );

-  * $window; the offscreen window on which the signal is emitted

-  * $width; the width of the offscreen surface to create

-  * $height; the height of the offscreen surface to create

 ### moved-to-rect

 Emitted when the position of *window* is finalized after being moved to a destination rectangle.